-With that in mind, I wanted to structure this post a bit differently than other posts you may find when searching for the best chinchilla cage for your new furry friend.
+With that in mind, I wanted to structure this post a bit differently.

 I’ve gone through the same journey that you find yourself in now and I understand the struggle.